Stroke

 How can I recover from a stroke?

 Evidence supports early, high intensity, rehabilitation.
 In the early stages, a minimum of 45 minutes of Physiotherapy, five days a week is recommended.
+These therapy sessions are structured to maximize recovery.
+Early mobilization after a stroke can prevent complications from bed rest and deconditioning.
+Rehabilitation typically spans several weeks, with progress monitored throughout.
 Rehabilitation begins whilst in hospital.
 Some clients also attend a period of inpatient rehabilitation to help them return home.
 This may be followed by community rehabilitation, which is where Estuary Physio can help.
+Different stages of recovery require tailored approaches and training.
+Physical exercises and specific exercises are incorporated into each session to target motor function and independence.

 What if I need private Physiotherapy in my own home?

-Following a stroke, a Physiotherapist works closely alongside other health professionals to help a client relearn skills they have lost.
-Physiotherapists work closely with clients, families and the healthcare team to set client-centred goals.
+Following a stroke, a Stroke Physio works closely alongside other health professionals to help a client relearn skills they have lost.
+Home-based physiotherapy provides convenience for stroke patients during their recovery.
+Physiotherapists may work in private practice as well as in hospitals and community settings.
+They work closely with clients, families, carers, and the healthcare team to set client-centred goals.

 How can I prevent another stroke?

-Clients who have already had a stroke are at greater risk of having another.
-We work closely with other members of the healthcare team to ensure our clients are taking the prescribed medication to manage their risk factors, change behaviours such as taking regular exercise and eating healthy as well as supporting with smoking cessation and reducing alcohol consumption, as needed.
+Clients who have already had a stroke are at greater risk of having another, and age is a significant factor, with stroke risk increasing as people get older.
+We work closely with other members of the healthcare team to ensure our clients are taking the prescribed medication and other medicines, which play a crucial role in managing risk factors and preventing recurrence.
+Regular consultation with healthcare professionals is important for reviewing medicine regimens and making informed decisions.
+We also support clients in changing behaviours such as taking regular exercise and eating healthy, as well as supporting with smoking cessation and reducing alcohol consumption, as needed.

 What is the stroke recovery timeline?